rjkiv/ppc750cl/README.md

 For those unfamiliar with PowerPC, here are some basics.
 - PowerPC 7xx is a family of RISC CPUs produced from 1997 to 2012.
   - They operate with 32-bit words and every instruction is 32-bits wide.
-- This project focuses (only) on compatibility with the PowerPC 750CL.
+- This project focuses (only) on compatibility with the PowerPC 750CL and 750CXe.
-  - This chip is famously packaged as codename "Broadway" for the Nintendo Wii.
+  - PowerPC 750CL ("Broadway") is used in the Nintendo Wii.
-  - Its predecessor PowerPC 750CXe is used in the Nintendo GameCube.
+  - PowerPC 750CXe ("Gekko") is used in the Nintendo GameCube.
-  - It adds a "paired-singles" SIMD unit and a bunch of other instructions.
+  - They add a "paired-singles" SIMD unit and a bunch of other instructions.

 ### isa.yaml

-The file [isa.yaml](./isa.yaml) contains a full definition of the PowerPC 750CL instruction set.
+The file [isa.yaml](./isa.yaml) contains a full definition of the PowerPC 750CL / 750CXe instruction set.

 It powers the disassembler and assembler.